sbslee/fuc/docs/cli.rst

                            '-NaN', '-nan', '1.#IND', '1.#QNAN', '<NA>', 'N/A',
                            'NA', 'NULL', 'NaN', 'n/a', 'nan', 'null')
-     --keep_default_na     whether or not to include the default NaN values when parsing the data (see `pandas.read_table` for details) --query TEXT          query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`)
+     --keep_default_na     whether or not to include the default NaN values when parsing the data (see 'pandas.read_table' for details) --expr TEXT           query the columns of a pandas.DataFrame with a boolean expression (e.g. `--query "A == 'yes'"`)
      --columns TEXT [TEXT ...]
                            columns to be summarized (by default, all columns will be included)
+     --dtypes PATH         file of column names and their data types (etheir 'categorical' or 'numeric'); one tab-delimited pair of column name and data type per line

 vcf_filter
 ==========